LostInBrittany/granite-lit-spectre/README.md

 ## granite-lit-spectre

-*granite-lit-spectre* is a wrapping of [Spectre CSS](https://picturepan2.github.io/spectre/) CSS as [LitElement](https://lit-element.polymer-project.org/) [lit-html TemplateResult](https://lit-element.polymer-project.org/docs/templates/create) to be used in LitElement web components.
+*granite-lit-spectre* is a wrapping of [Spectre CSS](https://picturepan2.github.io/spectre/) CSS as [LitElement](https://lit-element.polymer-project.org/) [lit-html CSS TemplateResult](https://lit-element.polymer-project.org/guide/styles) to be used in LitElement web components.

-> Polymer 3.x. element

 ## Doc & demo